D17123466/Project/README.md

 ## Final_Test & Final_Prod

-### This is the directories that the project bas been being developed.
+### This is the directories where the project bas been being developed.

 #### This project has the functions and technologies the followings: